djurikom/BudgetedSVM/README.txt

 training file (note that we did include the model filename in the above example, namely 'a9a_model.txt').
 The second command tests the model on testing data set, and prints the accuracy on the testing set while saving the predictions to 'a9a_preds.txt'.
 We also set verbose output by writing "-v 1".

+If you would like to train a GAMM model, this can be done through the additional parameter "-C".
+For example "-C 0.2" sets the cloning probability to 0.2, while the cloning probability decay defaults to 0.99.

 	How to train and test LLSVM:
 	----------------------------